mhweaver/zsh-toggle-alias/README.rst

 To expand/collapse an alias, hit ``ctrl``-``space``

-For alias expansion to work, the cursor must be on or adjacent to the alias.

 Note: This should not be used alongside `globalias`_, unless you feel like changing the keybindings.
 It should play nicely with `You Should Use`_, though.

 .. _You Should Use: https://github.com/MichaelAquilina/zsh-you-should-use